-Also referred to as fantasy hair or unicorn hair.
-A color statement that is done by having a stylist add one or more colors (that are not naturally occurring hair colors) to a person's hair.
+Fashion colors are also referred to as vivids, fantasy hair or unicorn hair.
+It is a color statement that is done by having a stylist add one or more colors (that are not naturally occurring hair colors) to a person's hair.
 This is almost always preceded by lightening the hair first in order to allow the colors to show brightly.

-Otherwise known as hair relaxing, is the process of breaking protein bonds in curly or wavy hair in order for it to permanently become straight.
+Otherwise known as hair relaxing, chemical straightening is the process of breaking protein bonds in curly or wavy hair in order for it to permanently become straight.
 Results vary.

-A widely interpretive term, a corrective color service refers to any situation in which a significant change is being done to the hair, requiring a particular level of skill and experience of the stylist in order to execute.
+A hair color correction is widely interpretive term, a corrective color service refers to any situation in which a significant change is being done to the hair, requiring a particular level of skill and experience of the stylist in order to execute.
 Results are almost never guaranteed due to the nature of the situation and may require several sessions.

-More of a look than a technique, it is meant to create an effect that looks as though a person's hair color is gradually transitioning from dark to medium to light, with the darkest hair being at the top and the lightest at the bottom.
+Ombre is more of a look than a technique.
+It is meant to create an effect that looks as though a person's hair color is gradually transitioning from dark to medium to light, with the darkest hair being at the top and the lightest at the bottom.

 A weave is a hairstyle using wefted hair sewn onto cornrows to increase thickness and/or length of hair.

-Most commonly known treatments are the Keratin treatment and Brazilian Blowout.
+The most commonly known smoothing treatments are the Keratin treatment and Brazilian Blowout.
 Both processes offer a semi permanent result and are known for reducing the amount of curl and/or frizz in a person's hair without changing the natural structure.
 There are several alternatives to these treatments that offer their own range of benefits and longevity.

 There are 5 main types of wigs; Lace, Monofilament, Capless, Combination, and Polyurethane.
 Each have their own benefits, price point, longevity, and care instructions.
 You can get wigs hand made or ready-to-wear.
 You can also get a full or partial wig, or even a wig topper depending on your lifestyle and needs.

-Also known as dreadlocks or dreads.
-Locs are done in salon by creating rope-like strands of hair through various methods such as backcombing, rolling, or braiding.
+Locs are also known as dreadlocks or dreads.
+Professional locs are done in salon by creating rope-like strands of hair through various methods such as backcombing, rolling, or braiding.

 A silk press is a method of straightening natural curls sans a chemical relaxer.
 Instead, this hairstyling technique uses a blow-dryer and flat iron to smooth out the hair.
 This treatment is typically done on curly / coily textures and can last up to 2 weeks.

-A cutting technique where a stylist will utilize a razor instead of scissors in order to a different finished look that often has more texture and less blunt ends.
+Razoring is cutting technique where a stylist will utilize a guarded razor, instead of scissors, in order to create a finished look that has more texture and less blunt ends.

 There are many cutting styles/techniques offered for curly hair.
 Some involve cutting the hair wet, some dry, some twisted, some blunt.
 In any case, the stylist will work with the natural curl pattern to determine the angle, shape, and technique needed for the waves/curls/coils to build out a proper shape which, very importantly, lays different than straight hair.